Orbitist/orbitist.github.io/_posts/2014-06-11-fredonia-s-forever-wild-forest.md

 **The Southern Trail** {% include cvi %}[42.45412, -79.33786], 18{% include cvo %} is .24 miles long.

-In total there are just over a helf mile of wooded trails in the Forever Wild Forest and can be connected to make a much longer circuit.
+In total there are just over a half mile of wooded trails in the Forever Wild Forest and can be connected to make a much longer circuit.